RESEARCH

 Armin Alaedini Lab Research Areas: Gluten Sensitivity, Celiac Disease, Autism, Chronic Fatigue Syndrome, Lyme Disease

-Our laboratory uses proteomics, immunology, biochemistry, and molecular biology to decipher complex disorders through molecular profiling of patients’ immune responses.
-We are focused on conducting translational research aimed at identifying novel biomarkers, understanding disease mechanism, and finding therapeutic targets.
-Two areas of research are pursued:
+Our laboratory uses proteomics, immunology, biochemistry, and molecular biology to decipher complex disorders through profiling and phenotyping of patients’ immune, metabolic, gastrointestinal, and neurologic function.
+Our aim is to identify novel biomarkers, understand disease mechanism, and find therapeutic targets through translational research.
+Two areas of research are pursued by our group:

 Research Area 1 – Role of gut-immune-brain interaction in gastrointestinal and neuropsychiatric disease.

-Research Area 2 – Post-acute sequelae of infectious disease: mechanism and biomarkers for development of chronic symptoms after infection.
+Research Area 2 – Post-acute sequelae of infectious diseases: mechanism and biomarkers for development of chronic symptoms after infection.

-There is evidence that persistence of symptoms following certain infections, such as Lyme disease and COVID-19, may be immune-mediated.
+There is considerable accumulating evidence that the persistence of symptoms like fatigue and cognitive difficulties after certain infectious diseases, such as Lyme disease or COVID-19, is immune-mediated.
 A critical barrier to a better understanding of the mechanisms involved has been the lack of biomarkers to characterize disease phenotypes and analyze treatment outcome.
-Our laboratory is conducting studies to understand the connection between pathogen variant, host immune response, and the persistence of inflammation and symptoms following infection.
+Our lab has been studying the connection between pathogen variant, host immune response, and the persistence of inflammation and symptoms following infection.
 We are also working towards establishing biomarkers to predict the risk of developing post-infection symptoms.
-Our work in this context has been primarily focused on infection with Borrelia burgdorferi, the causative agent of Lyme disease, which is the most common vector-borne infection in the United States and Europe.
+Our work in this context has been primarily focused in the past 15 years on infection with Borrelia burgdorferi, the causative agent of Lyme disease, the most common vector-borne infection in the United States and Europe.

 Publications